Manuscript Assessment (Developmental Editing)

-Gain confidence.
 Get the independent feedback you want and need.
-This positive, helpful process helps you get perspective on your manuscript.
+This positive, helpful process enables you to get perspective on your manuscript.
+Developmental editing is engaging a professional to assess your book before you do a final revision of the manuscript and invest in copy editing.

-You can’t depend on the opinion of your mom, friend or former teacher to give you objective input about your book.
-They all bring baggage that keeps them from offering you a clear, concise view of your writing.
 They may love you, but most lack the technical knowledge to know if a book is well-structured and if there is a market for it.
-You need an independent expert to evaluate your book before you advance to the next stage, which is copy editing.
+You need an independent expert to evaluate your book before you advance to the next stage of book development, which is copy editing.

 What You Receive

-- A comprehensive analysis of your book structure and content.
+- A comprehensive analysis of your book structure and content (fiction or nonfiction).

 - A helpful evaluation of your writing style from an objective point of view.

-- A positive critique of specific elements you can change, if you wish, to make your book better.
+- A positive critique of specific elements you can change to make your book more reader-friendly.

 - A professional opinion about your book’s potential for commercial success including some preliminary market research.